Three Books program focuses on sustainability and equity

 “I definitely drew inspiration for my selections from that experience,” Diffenbaugh said.
 “And it happens that the author that was selected when I was an incoming student has written quite a bit about climate change and sustainability since then.”

-At the heart of Diffenbaugh’s decisions regarding this year’s Three Books is the desire to encourage students to think deeply and thoughtfully about challenging issues that lack clear-cut solutions.
-He wants the books to help students understand that their professors aren’t always seeking a predetermined answer to their questions.
+At the heart of Diffenbaugh’s decisions regarding this year’s Three Books was the desire to encourage students to think deeply and thoughtfully about challenging issues that lack clear-cut solutions.
+He wanted the books to help students understand that their professors aren’t always seeking a predetermined answer to their questions.
 Diffenbaugh also believes the ability to work through these complicated topics will benefit students far beyond their academics.

 “There are larger-scale discussions going on now, not just on campus, but nationally and internationally, and one of my goals is that our students are able to engage with those in a constructive way,” he said.
 “These books deal with highly charged topics where there’s no obvious solution.
 So, how do we have a reasoned discussion that leaves space for free speech and the free flow of ideas, where people can disagree and allow their views to evolve as a result of the dialogue?
 That’s an ongoing challenge, and this is an opportunity to wrestle with that experience right at the outset of college.”